 The bridge in question is located in the town of Mitrovica, which has become a flashpoint in the ethno-cultural clashes between Muslim Albanians, Christian Serbs, and Roma (Gypsies).
 In order to portray the differences – and similarities – among those disparate groups, Ealer and Bialis opted for a personal approach to their subject matter.
 Thus, View from the Bridge relies on first-person accounts – “sometimes hopeful, sometimes tragic” – of the lives of those suffering the physical and emotional consequences of the politics of divisiveness.

-Among others who worked on the project are American Society of Cinematographers's Heritage Award winner Sarah Levy, Academy Award-nominated editor William Haugse (Hoop Dreams), and composer Miriam Cutler, whose credits include Ghosts of Abu Ghraib and Chris & Don.
+Among others who worked on the project are American Society of Cinematographers's Heritage Award winner Sarah Levy, Academy Award-nominated editor William Haugse (Hoop Dreams), and composer Miriam Cutler, whose credits include Ghosts of Abu Ghraib and the Christopher Isherwood documentary Chris & Don.
 A Love Story.

 Directors Ealer (“JE”) and Bialis (“LB”) have kindly agreed to take part in a brief q&a via e-mail, discussing the making of the documentary, the difficulties they encountered while filming in Kosovo, and the significance of View from the Bridge not only for Kosovars but also for people elsewhere.

 (View from the Bridge DVDs are available for sale at www.kosovomovie.com.)

 First of all, could you tell us a little about your professional background?

 JE: I'm a director of photography and director of commercials, television, and documentaries; View from the Bridge is my first feature doc, it was really a passion project for me.
 I have a BA in Communication Studies from the University of Iowa and a MFA in Film Production from the USC School of Cinematic Arts.